nicholasmr/surface-unit/docs/displays.md

 ## Load cell

 * Maker, model: LCM Systems, PMD-STRAIN
-* Manual can be [found here](https://raw.githubusercontent.com/nicholasmr/surface-unit/main/documentation/manuals/PMD-STRAIN Instruction Manual.pdf) (or at `documentation/manuals/PMD-STRAIN Instruction Manual.pdf`)
+* Manual can be [found here](https://raw.githubusercontent.com/nicholasmr/surface-unit/main/documentation/manuals/PMD-Strain.pdf) (or at `documentation/manuals/PMD-Strain.pdf`)
 * The load cell must be calibrated using the "Direct Calibration" method, which requires applying zero load and a large load, preferably 1500kg to 2000kg.
 * The relevant pages of the manual for performing the calibration routine can be [found here](https://raw.githubusercontent.com/nicholasmr/surface-unit/main/documentation/surface-displays-calibration/pmd-strain-calibration.pdf) (or at `documentation/surface-displays-calibration/pmd-strain-calibration.pdf`).